Startups may soon be able to sell stocks online. Yep, crowdsourcing stock investments has arrived.

 - Delfi should have anticipated the offensive posts and “exercised an extra degree of caution.”

-- Even though the website had a disclaimer saying posters were responsible for their own comments, plus a note banning “threatening and defamatory” comments, the site failed to remove certain posts, though they did remove others.
+- Despite the existence of a disclaimer saddling posters with full liability for their posts, plus a note banning “threatening and defamatory” comments, the site failed to remove certain posts, but did others.
+Judges considered the inconsistency.

 - Yes, the ferry company could have sued each commentator individually, but since users could register without providing identifying information, it was “reasonable” and “practical” for the ferry company to proceed with a claim against Delfi.

-- Damages were small, plus the order didn’t include free speech-limiting language.
+- Damages were small, plus the order didn’t include speech-limiting language.

 - The paltry amount of 350 euros was appropriate and “proportionate” to the violation.

 Now, if you don’t have assets in a given foreign jurisdiction, you have little to worry about.
-But if your goal is to grow your business, or target UK customers as a viable demographic, you’d better pay head to EU Internet laws.
-Because again, when it comes to content on the Internet, jurisdictional-lines don’t exist.
+But if your goal is growth, in today’s world, paying attention to global happenings is a must.

-Michigan is the latest state to make moves towards a codified cyberbullying law.
-Last week, The State Senate Judiciary Committee approved a new amendment to its 2011 anti-bullying statute – a statute which requires schools to develop a plan to protect students from harassment, intimidation and physical violence.
+A Michigan cyberbullying law?
+It may happen soon.
+Last week, The State Senate Judiciary Committee approved a new amendment to its 2011 anti-bullying statute – a statute which requires schools to develop a plan to protect students from harassment, intimidation, and physical violence.

-If gaveled in by the Michigan Senate, the new amendment will officially recognize online bullying as a form of prosecutable harassment.
-As such, public schools in the state will have to develop procedures to protect students from cyberbullying.
-Moreover, if the new amendment passes, schools will have to submit an annual report to the government about the status of their cyberbullying prevention and punishment program.
+If gaveled into law, the statute will officially recognize online bullying as a form of actionable harassment.
+Public schools in the state will have to develop procedures to protect students from cyberbullying and submit annual reports about the status of their prevention programs.

-When asked for comments about the new anti-cyberbullying law, bill sponsor Sen. Glenn Anderson expressed his pleasure with the pending regulation and explained that Internet bullying is far more pervasive and damaging than “face-to-face” bullying amongst today’s tweens and teens.
+When asked for comments about the bill, sponsor Sen. Glenn Anderson expressed his pleasure with the pending regulation and explained that, these days, Internet bullying is far more pervasive and damaging than “face-to-face” bullying.

 Family of Bullied Teen Spearhead’s Michigan Online Harassment Amendment